HeinrichHartmann/HeinrichHartmann.github.io/_drafts/2018-02-05-Why-Data-Science.md

 ### Take programming seriously

 You will be measured by the value you create for the company.
-For a software company, the value it provides is the code it is shipping and running.
+For a software company, the value it provides is the code it is shipping.
-In production.
-If you want to generate value, then learn how to code.
+If you want to generate value, learn how to code that people can read and deploy.
 This will be your bred and butter.

-In the beginning I thought that I would be the one doing the mathematics and other people would do the implementation.
-This does not work.
-It's called *data* science for a reason.
-You need to work with the data to create any value.
+This is one of the things I have learned on the job.

-Then I tought, well I will write prototypes in R or Python and other people will do the implemenation for production systems.
+Starting as Data Scientist I thought, I will write prototypes in R or Python and other people will do the implemenation for production systems.
 I am not a trained programmer after all!

-It turns out, that this does not work well either.
+It turns out, that this does not work.
-I actually tried that once.
 The problem is the iteration speed.
 Your method might work well on the data sets you tried, but after you deployed it you find another instance, for which the method does not work that well.
 So you need to copy the data over to your test environment and make some changes to your prototype.